Chor Chor Super Chor

 Chor Chor Super Chor is a 2013 Indian Hindi-language comedy film directed by K. Rajesh, and produced by Ved Kataria and Renu Kataria.
 The film stars Deepak Dobriyal, Anshul Kataria and Priya Bathija.
 It was released on 2 August 2013.

 Storyline

 Small-time theft and robbery is the central theme of this drama set in Delhi.
-Shukla (Avtar Sahni) runs a photo studio, which in reality is an undercover agency employing a collection of young petty thieves who work the streets committing petty crime.
+In Delhi, Shukla runs a fake photo studio that’s actually a front for a gang of young petty thieves.